-The council is made up of two children from each of years 1 and 2, chosen by the teachers in those years, and two children from each of the year groups in Key Stage 2, chosen by their peers.
+The council is made up of two children from each of years I and 2, chosen by the teachers in those years, and two children from each of the year groups in Key Stage 2, chosen by their peers.
+In addition to this, children may also apply to join other councils.
+These councils change from year to year but have included Eco Councils and Arts Councils.